Governance

 Chair of the Local Governance Committee

-Jo Savidge – Jo has been a governor at Bower Park since 2019, but she has been part of the Collier Row community for almost twenty years, having originally joined Clockhouse Primary School as a Year 1 teacher.
+Jo has been a governor at Bower Park since 2019, but she has been part of the Collier Row community for over twenty years, having originally joined Clockhouse Primary School as a Year 1 teacher.
 She has taught across the primary age range and led on many aspects of school improvement.
-For the last ten years, Jo has been the headteacher of the school.
-She knows the community very well, and is passionate and absolutely driven to provide the community which both schools serve with the best possible rounded educational experience.
+Since 2013, Jo has been the headteacher of the school.
+She knows the community very well and is passionate and absolutely driven to provide the community which both schools serve with the best possible rounded educational experience.
 Jo was schooled in Havering, only to leave the local authority to go to Homerton College, University of Cambridge, to gain her degree in Education and English.
-Jo returned following this, and has continued to live and work in Havering ever since.
+Jo returned following this and has continued to live and work in Havering ever since.